sarthaksarthak9/letsStudyGO/Readme.md

-- Before writing anything, use go mod init hello (name of package) . go mod init is similiar to npm init. <!--it is a good practice-->
+- Before writing anything, use go mod init hello (name of package) ,go mod init is similiar to npm init. <!--it is a good practice-->

 - use go run main.go to run the file.
 - every language has lexur, it check that whether given follow the correct grammer wrt the coding languauge